kaosborn/KaosPhysics/README.md

 ### C# Data

-The source data for JSON is the KaosPhysics C# shared project.
+The source data for JSON produced above is from the *KaosPhysics* C# shared project.
 Here is an excerpt of a constructor:

 ```cs